John Roberts (architect)

-John Roberts (1712/1714 – 23 May 1796) was an Anglo-Irish architect of the 18th century, working in the Georgian style.
+John Roberts (1712/1714 – 23 May 1796) was an Irish architect of the 18th century, working in the Georgian style.
 Born in the city of Waterford, he is best known for the buildings he designed in that city.

 Early life

 Roberts was born in Waterford in 1712 or 1714, son of Thomas Roberts, an architect and builder.
 Little is known of his early life, although John Roberts may have trained in London for a time.
 At 17, he eloped with Mary Susannah Sautelle, a Huguenot heiress who also lived in Waterford.

 Career

 In 1746 John Roberts was asked by the Church of Ireland (Protestant) Bishop of Waterford and Lismore, Richard Chenevix, to complete the new Bishop's Palace.

 Around 1760 he designed Mount Congreve, near Kilmeaden.

 In 1785 he built a house in Waterford for William Morris, now the Harbour Commissioners’ headquarters and the Chamber of Commerce.
 In 1786 he designed Newtown House, later Newtown School, a Quaker school.
 In 1787 he designed The Leper Hospital and Church of St. Stephen.
 Roberts also built the Assembly Rooms on Waterford's Mall in 1788, which is now the Theatre Royal and City Hall.

 Roberts had the unusual distinction of designing both the Protestant and Catholic cathedrals of Waterford: Christ Church Cathedral (1770s) and the Cathedral of the Most Holy Trinity (1790s) respectively.

 Outside of Waterford, he designed Curraghmore and Mount Congreve (both in County Waterford), St Iberius' Church (Wexford town) and is reputed to have designed Tyrone House (County Galway), Cappoquin House (County Waterford) and Moore Hall, County Mayo.